How to choose the best proposal tool for your freelance business

 When you start working on a new sales proposal, you'll find all this information useful and you'll have a better understanding of how to create a winning proposal.

-The 5 key factors you need to consider before choosing proposal software for your freelance business
+The 5 key factors you need to consider before choosing an online proposal software for your freelance business

 Not all proposal software are made equal.
 From different designs to different features and integrations, there are many things you'll want to pay attention to before making a buying decision.